rshad/Extract-Information-from-Log-files-using-Python/README.md

 # Extract data from Log file and Parse it using Python

 ### Project Description
-In this project I designed a python script to parse a log file (file.log) and extract determined data for a determined fields of the file.
+Extract the last alert, found after a data, given as parameter.
+In this case the file is .log file, and was tested with Wazuh agent log file.

 ### Directory structure
 * In /src you can find the source code of the script.